zopefoundation/Zope/docs/operation.rst

 by selecting different management functions with the tabs at the top of the frame.

+To create content to be rendered at http://yourhost:8080/ create a `Page Template` or `DTML Document` named ``index_html``.

 Troubleshooting
 ---------------

-- This version of Zope requires Python 2.7 or better.
+- This version of Zope requires Python 2.7.x.
   It will *not* run with Python 3.x.

 - To build Python extensions you need to have Python configuration